Red BurnsFaculty, Former Staff, Class of

 Professor Burns has served on the New York Times Digital Company Advisory Board, IVREA Institute (Italy), The Visual Media Task Force, The Convergent Media Group, Electronic Neighborhood, and ProBono.net Boards.
 She was a founding member of the Media Lab Europe Board and the Board of Directors of the New York New Media Association (NYNMA).

 Red Burns has been a juror for the On-Line Journalism Awards, the National Magazine Awards, and the Webby Awards.
 Most recently she served on The National Design Awards, The Rockefeller Foundation New Media Fellowship Panel, as a juror for the Creative Capital Grants, as well as The American Institute of Graphic Arts "365: AIGA Annual Design Competitions."

 During the 1970's, as head of NYU's Alternate Media Center, she designed and directed a series of telecommunications projects including two-way television for and by senior citizens, telecommunications applications to serve the developmentally disabled, and one of the first Teletext field trials in the United States (at WETA in Washington, D.C.).
 She also created a CD-ROM on chaos theory.

 This innovative research center set the stage for the creation of the Interactive Telecommunications Program (ITP) at NYU in 1979.
-She continues to research and teach, and is the Principal Investigator on two major research projects, funded by Intel and Microsoft.
+She continued to research and teach until her recent passing, and was the Principal Investigator on two major research projects, funded by Intel and Microsoft.